-The weather in California varies depending on what part of the state you're visiting.
-In general, coastal areas are comfortable in December, and the desert temperatures are at their most comfortable.
+California weather varies depending on what part of the state you're visiting.
+Coastal areas are moderate to cool in December, and the desert temperatures are at their most comfortable.

 In the mountains, you'll find snow, and most of the high mountain passes will be closed.
-Lake Tahoe will be cold in January with its lows in the teens at night and struggling to get above freezing during the day.
+Lake Tahoe and Mammoth Mountain will be cold in January with lows in the teens at night and struggling to get above freezing during the day.

-Yosemite Valley will be much warmer, in the 70s during the day and the 50s at night.
-At higher elevations will be much colder and there may be snow.
+Yosemite Valley will be much warmer in the 70s during the day and the 50s at night.
+At higher elevations, it will be much colder and snowy.
 Tioga Pass between Yosemite and the Eastern Sierras always closes before January, and it won't re-open until well after the spring thaw.

-You can get details of the highs and lows around the state in January (and all year round) by consulting these guides to some average highs, lows, and more weather considerations in some popular tourist destinations, such as San Diego, Los Angeles, Disneyland, Death Valley, Palm Springs, San Francisco, Yosemite, and Lake Tahoe.
+You can get details of the highs and lows around the state in January (and all year round) by consulting these guides to some average highs, lows, and more weather considerations in some popular tourist destinations: San Diego, Los Angeles, Disneyland, Death Valley, Palm Springs, San Francisco, Yosemite, and Lake Tahoe.

 What to Pack

-By January, water and air temperatures at the beach limit most people to oceanside strolls.
+By January, temperatures at the beach limit most people to oceanside strolls.
 The beach areas are always colder than inland, and they get even chillier when the sun goes down.

-If you plan to spend time outdoors camping or hiking, pack light layers to stay warm and covered, and in case it's colder than expected, bring a couple of extras.
+If you plan to go camping or hiking, pack light layers to stay warm and covered, and in case it's colder than predicted, take extras.

-No matter where your plans take you, pack plenty of sunscreen.
-Even if the sun isn't shining, its UV rays can reflect off water and snow, and you'll still end up with a sunburn.
+Just because it's winter, don't leave the sunscreen at home.
+Even when the sun isn't shining, its UV rays reflect off water and snow, and you'll still end up with a sunburn.

 - Monarch Butterflies: The orange-and-black butterflies spend their winters in the trees around Pacific Grove and Santa Cruz, sleeping in big clumps to keep warm.
 When they wake up and start flying, it's a sight you might think happens only in the movies.

-- Elephant Seals: In January, male elephant seals fight for dominance while the newborn seal pups grow at an astounding rate, making for an unforgettable spectacle on a couple of California beaches.
-You can see them at Año Nuevo north of Santa Cruz and take a docent-led tour.
+- Elephant Seals: In January, elephant seals create an unforgettable spectacle on a couple of California beaches.
+You can see them at Año Nuevo north of Santa Cruz.
 If you're in the southern part of the state, get an even closer look at them at Piedras Blancas near Hearst Castle.

 - Whale Watching: January is the month to see gray whales and fin whales along the California coast.

-- Quadrantid Meteor Showers: This burst of astronomical fireworks happens in early January.
-The best places to see them are far away from city lights and where there are few trees: Joshua Tree, Death Valley, or Lake Shasta are excellent choices.
+- Quadrantid Meteor Showers: This burst of celestial fireworks happens in early January.
+The best places to see them are far away from city lights and where there are few trees: Anza-Borrego State Park, Joshua Tree, Death Valley, or Lake Shasta are excellent choices.

 January Travel Tips

-- If you plan to travel anywhere above sea level, you should know the requirements for snow chains.
+- If you plan to travel anywhere above sea level in California in January, you should know the requirements for snow chains.
 They apply to personal and rented vehicles.

-- Most of the high mountain passes are closed in the winter, limiting the number of routes you can take from the coast to California's eastern border.
+- The high mountain passes close in the winter, limiting the routes you can take from the coast to California's eastern border.
 If your trip includes both parts of the state, I-80 west from San Francisco and east-west highways south of Bakersfield are the best options.

-- Rose Bowl Game football game tickets also go on sale January 1 for the following year.
-If you want to go, you'll need to be ready on that day and no later.
-All the ins and outs and strategies are in the Rose Bowl game guide
+- Rose Bowl Game football game tickets also go on sale on January 1 for the following year.
+If you want to go, you'll need to be ready on that day and no later, using the strategies in the Rose Bowl game guide.

 - If you want to go camping at a California state park in January, make your reservations six months ahead of time.
-That means the previous July.
-Use this guide to find out how to make those reservations before they are gone.
+Use this guide to find out how to make reservations before they are gone.